Now, make video calls on mobiles as govt allows full 3G data service

 Reliance Communications and Tata Teleservices that have already launched 3G — high-end data services on mobiles — can therefore offer unrestricted services now.
 Last month, the government had asked mobile phone companies not to offer non-voice third generation mobile services unless they demonstrate that these facilities can be tapped live.

-This temporary ban on 3G services had threatened to dent the first mover advantage enjoyed by Reliance Communications (RCOM), Tata Teleservices, and the state-run companies, in addition to delaying plans of Bharti Airtel, Vodafone, Idea Cellular and Aircel to launch these highend services on mobile.
+This temporary ban on 3G services had threatened to dent the first mover advantage enjoyed by Reliance Communications (RCOM), Tata Teleservices, and the state-run companies, in addition to delaying plans of Bharti Airtel, Vodafone, Idea Cellular and Aircel to launch these high

 Bharti Airtel's chief executive Sanjay Kapoor said on Wednesday that the company, which was earlier slated to offer 3G services by December-end, would launch these facilities "soon".